Thecodebarbie/CH04-code-quiz/README.md

 11. **Persistent Data**
     - Save and retrieve high scores from local storage.
     - Ensure high scores are retained across sessions.

+12. **Mobile Responsive**

+    - A media query targets devices with a minimum width of 576px.
+    - Ensures the section adapts to smaller screen sizes, improving readability and accessibility.

 ## Dark Mode